THE CARPENTERS APARTMENT COMPLEX: Morbid Memories of Music’s Tragic Duo

 capent

-However, at the hight of their fame in 1983, tragedy struck when lead singer Karen Carpenter succumbed to heart failure brought on by a years-long battle with anorexia, a disease that wasn't widely reported on at the time.
-What followed her shocking death were sordid tales of drugs, abuse and shame, and the Carpenters legacy morphed into cautionary tale about the trappings of fame.
+However, at the height of their fame in 1983, tragedy struck when lead singer Karen Carpenter succumbed to heart failure brought on by a years-long battle with anorexia, a disease that wasn't widely reported at the time.
+What followed her shocking death were sordid tales of drugs, abuse, and shame, and the Carpenters' legacy morphed into a cautionary tale about the trappings of fame.

 carpenters_apartment_Downey_closesign2